rafadesuyo/TeachMeBinary/README.md

 # Teach me binary
+This website has the objective of teaching anyone who has ever wondered how binary works.

-This website was made by Iarah almeida and Rafadesuyo!
+This website was made by Iarah almeida and Rafadesuyo.